New! Open Rehearsals at Darrows Barn

-, conductor and educator, gives an informal talk one hour prior to each concert.
-These gatherings are fun and informative, and help audiences gain a better understanding of a program's musical and historical context, as well as how each piece fits into the overall theme of the festival.
-Audiences will hear excerpted music as well as interviews with musicians and composers.
+Mark Mandarano, conductor and educator, gives an informal talk one hour prior to each concert.
+These gatherings are fun and informative, and help audiences gain a better understanding of a program’s musical and historical context, as well as how each piece fits into the overall theme of the festival.
+Audiences will hear musical excerpts as well as interviews with musicians and composers.
+2014 Pre-Concert Talks will be held on August 5, 8, 12 & 15 at 6:30pm at Darrows Barn.

 Conductor and educator Mark Mandarano also authors the program notes which are printed in the Festival book, tying together information about the individual pieces with the over-arching theme of the Festival.
 These notes serve as the basis for the broadcast script of the performances on Maine Public Radio.